appium/appium-espresso-driver/docs/reference/capabilities.md

 | -- | -- | -- |
 | `appium:activityOptions` | `Record<string, any>` | Not specified |

 Map of additional options to be applied for the launchable app activity.
-The following options are
+The mapping supports the following options:
-supported:

 #### launchDisplayId